 The only active and busy airport around the district of Solu-Khumbu, where the airport is named Tenzing & Hillary.
 A tribute to legendary mountaineers the first conqueror on Mt.
 Everest way back in 1953.
 From Lukla, our adventure starts, heading towards Dudh Kosi River on an easy downhill with gradual walks from one village to another.

 An interesting, scenic trek following the river and crossing several exciting bridges to reach the entrance of Sagarmatha National Park.
 The name Sagarmatha is a Nepalese word for Mt.
 Everest, the landmark of the country while the local Sherpa calls it Chomolungma.
 The park was established in 1976 and listed in world heritage sites, as one of the world’s highest parks with the world's tallest peak Mt.Everest.

 Where once a week Saturday market is held, an exciting bazaar to witness Sherpa’s of Khumbu and their colorful cultures and traditions.
-The Sherpa is famously known for their warm traditional hospitality, interwoven with Buddhism religion, similar cultures to Tibetan predecessor.
+The Sherpa is famously known for their warm traditional hospitality, interwoven with the Buddhism religion, and similar cultures to Tibetan predecessors.

 Stand beneath mighty Mt.
 Everest 8884.86, Lhotse, and Nuptse, from here next adventure to Kalapathar the highest point of the trek.
 A steep climb from Gorakshep reaches atop the grand view spot of Kalapathar, facing closet views of Mt.
 Everest.

 The panorama includes adjoining giant peaks that surround this high point which is 5, 545 m high.
 On completing our dream destinations, walk back down to Lukla for the last overnight stop around the high Khumbu region.
 Where next early morning a sweeping scenic flight brings you to busy Kathmandu city, after a glorious adventure and experience on the Everest base camp trek.